jamesdinardo/Retail-Forecasting/README.md

 ![Plot5](https://github.com/jamesdinardo/Retail-Forecasting/blob/master/img/average_weekly_sales_by_dept.png)

 In addition, some of the departments only appear for a few weeks, suggesting that those departments might have been phased out or merged with other departments.
-Since we are predicting store department sales, each of these variables are likely to be important when building models.
-Let's look at the linear correleation between each of the continuous variables in the dataset.
+Since we are predicting store department sales, each of these variables is likely to be important when building models.

+Let's also look at the linear correleation between each of the continuous variables in the dataset.
 An easy way to view linear correlation is to construct a heatmap:

 ~~~
 fix, ax = plt.subplots(figsize=(7, 5))